MBD Consultants, LLC dba XG Consultants Group, Inc.

 - Comply with the California Electronic Communications Privacy Act pursuant to Chapter 3.6 (commencing with Section 1546) of Title 12 of Part 2 of the Penal Code.

-- Engage in public or peer-reviewed scientific, historical, or statistical research in the public interest that confirms or adheres to all other applicable ethics and privacy laws, when the Company’s deletion of the information is likely to render impossible or seriously impair the ability to complete such research, if you have provided informed consent.
+- Engage in public or peer-reviewed scientific, historical, or statistical research that confirms or adheres to all other applicable ethics and privacy laws, when the Company’s deletion of the information is likely to render impossible or seriously impair the ability to complete such research, if you have provided informed consent.

-- To enable solely internal uses that are reasonably aligned with your expectations based on your relationship with us and compatible with the context in which you provided the information.
+- To enable solely internal uses that are reasonably aligned with your expectations based on your relationship with the Company and compatible with the context in which the consumer provided the information.

 - Comply with a legal obligation.

-- Request to Know.
-You have the right to request that we disclose the following to you as it relates to the 12-month period preceding its receipt of your verifiable consumer request:
+Request to Know.
+You have the right to request that we disclose the following to you as it relates to the 12-month period preceding our receipt of your verifiable consumer request:

 - The categories of personal information we have collected about you.

-- The categories of personal information we disclosed for a business purpose.
+- The categories of personal information we sold or disclosed for a business purpose.

 - The specific pieces of personal information we collected about you.